midonet/midonet-docker/neutron-lbaas/README.md

 # Neutron LBAAS Dockerfile

-Dockerfile for a OpenStack Neutron LBAAS agent.
+Dockerfile for a Midonet LBAAS agent for OpenStack Neutron.

 The service uses RabbitMQ as rpc backend.